ESET PROTECT Enterprise Earns Strategic Leader Recognition In AV-Comparatives EPR Test 2023

-DUBAI, UNITED ARAB EMIRATES, October 27, 2023 /EINPresswire / -- ESET , a global cybersecurity leader, is pleased to announce that ESET PROTECT Enterprise has been rigorously tested and named a Strategic Leader in the 2023 AV-Comparatives Endpoint Prevention and Response (EPR) Comparative Report .
+(MENAFN- Mid-East) ESET, a global cybersecurity leader, is pleased to announce that ESET PROTECT Enterprise has been rigorously tested and named a Strategic Leader in the 2023 AV-Comparatives Endpoint Prevention and Response (EPR) Comparative Report.
 In this assessment, conducted by the esteemed independent testing organization AV-Comparatives, ESET PROTECT Enterprise outperformed 11 other vendors in 50 real-world scenarios testing prevention and response.
 The resultant EPR CyberRisk Quadrant factors in product efficacy in breach prevention, the calculated savings, and the product's purchase, operational accuracy, and workflow delay costs.

 ESET PROTECT Enterprise version 10.1, which includes ESET PROTECT and ESET INSPECT, has proven its effectiveness in providing robust enterprise prevention and response capabilities against threats of high concern for enterprises.
 During the test, it effectively countered threats targeted at business users, particularly by halting threats before they could breach organizational networks.